The goal for the Senior Class is 85 percent participation, and gifts of any size count!

-All members of the Class of 2015
+All members of the Class of 2017.

 The Kenyon Fund and Kenyon Parents Fund are an organized way for alumni, parents, and friends to support the College.
-Gifts from our Alumni and Parents support the annual operating budget of the school.
+Gifts from our alumni and parents support the annual operating budget of the school.
 Gifts to the annual fund have ten times the immediate impact of gifts to an endowment.